IATA-Cargo/ONE-Record/README.md

 >Please refer to the **working_draft** folder for the latest version.

 ## Structure of the repository
-- **CSC_adopted_March_2019** : ONE Record standard version adopted by CSC in March 2019;
-- **March-2020-standard-COTB-endorsed** : ONE Record standard version endorsed by the Cargo Operations & Technology Board (COTB) on March 2020;
-- **November-2020-standard-COTB-endorsed** : ONE Record standard version endorsed by the Cargo Operations & Technology Board (COTB) in November 2020;
+- **XXXX-XX-standard** folders relate to ONE Record releases.
+Detailed status of each release (Proposal, Endorsed or not by COTB/CSC) are in the readme of each folder;
 - **working_draft** : latest version of ONE Record standard.

 ## Structure of the working_draft folder